CumulusNetworks/docs/content/cumulus-linux-41/Whats-New/_index.md

 - Dell 5212F-ON (25G Trident3 X5)
 - Mellanox SN2010 with 32G RAM (25G Spectrum)

-To see a list of all the platforms suppoerted in Cumulus Linux 4.1.0, refer to the {{<exlink url="https://cumulusnetworks.com/products/hardware-compatibility-list/" text="Hardware Compatibility List (HCL)">}}.
+To see a list of all the platforms supported in Cumulus Linux 4.1.0, refer to the {{<exlink url="https://cumulusnetworks.com/products/hardware-compatibility-list/" text="Hardware Compatibility List (HCL)">}}.

 ## New Features and Enhancements